 In order to minimize the interruption of services, upon mobility for MBS service from NR/5GC to E-UTRAN/EPC and vice versa, the following applies:

-- If the same multicast service is provided via eMBMS in E-UTRAN and 5MBS, interworking is supported at service layer.
+- If the same multicast service is provided via eMBMS in E-UTRAN and MBS, interworking is supported at service layer.

 - The UE is always configured with a common TMGI regardless of whether the UE is discovering and joining the MBMS/MBS service via E-UTRAN or NR.
-When the UE camps on NR, the UE establishes an MBS session context using the MBS context ID = TMGI.
+When the UE camps on NR, the UE uses procedures as defined in clause 7.2 for MBS reception for the TMGI.
 When the UE camps on E-UTRAN, the UE uses procedures as defined in TS 23.246 [8] for MBMS reception for the TMGI.

 - The session context for multicast service transferring is not handed over to E-UTRAN during mobility from 5GS to EPS.

+NOTE: The interworking with MBMS over E-UTRAN for broadcast services is handled by the application layer, which is out of the scope of this specification.

 6.9 MBS Session Context